Baltimore County Chamber of Commerce

 This group concentrates on issues pertinent to 501(c)3 organizations within the Chamber.

-A collection of 10-15 business/selling professionals from non-competing businesses that meets to exchange leads and contacts.
+A collection of 10 to 15 business and selling professionals from non-competing businesses that meets to exchange leads and contacts.